March 31, 2014

 By Michael Hemmesch '97

-Eight students at the College of Saint Benedict and Saint John's University recently concluded their participation in the Mayo Innovation Scholars Program (MISP), an experiential learning program offered through Mayo Clinic.
+Four seniors at the College of Saint Benedict and Saint John's University recently concluded their participation in the Mayo Innovation Scholars Program (MISP).

 The interdisciplinary program provides research opportunities to teams of undergraduates from Minnesota private colleges, under the guidance of select graduate students.

-The CSB and SJU students worked on two projects on campus throughout the 2012-13 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minn., and in a written report.
+The CSB and SJU students worked on a project on campus throughout the 2013-14 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minn., and in a written report.
 On average, each student put in roughly 150 hours of work during the program.

-They were supported by Daniel Kolar and Samantha Majkowski, current MBA students at the University of St. Thomas.
-Lisa Lindgren, associate professor of global business leadership at CSB and SJU; Jennifer Schaefer, assistant professor of biology at CSB and SJU; and J. Andrew Holey, professor of computer science at CSB and SJU, served as project advisers.
+They were supported by Brianne Hamm, current MBA student at the University of St. Thomas.
+Lisa Lindgren, associate professor of global business leadership at CSB and SJU; and Jennifer Schaefer, assistant professor of biology at CSB and SJU, served as project advisers.
 Laura Hammond, assistant director of experiential learning and community engagement at CSB and SJU, provided administrative support.

 MISP aims to assist Mayo Clinic in the assessment of new product submissions by Mayo researchers, provide research opportunities for undergraduate science and business students and provide leadership development and research opportunities for MBA students.